Reverend Hon. Charles Leslie Courtenay1

 by Godfrey Kneller 2

-Allen Bathurst, 1st Earl Bathurst of Bathurst was born on 16 November 1684 at St. James Square, Westminster, London, England.1 He was the son of Sir Benjamin Bathurst and Frances Apsley.1 He married Catherine Apsley, daughter of Sir Peter Apsley and Catherine Fortrey, on 6 July 1704.3 He died on 16 September 1775 at age 90 at Cirencester, Gloucestershire, England.3 He was buried at Cirencester, Gloucestershire, England.3 His will (dated 28 April 1767) was probated on 30 October 1775.3
+Allen Bathurst, 1st Earl Bathurst of Bathurst was born on 16 November 1684 at St. James Square, Westminster, London, EnglandG.1 He was the son of Sir Benjamin Bathurst and Frances Apsley.1 He married Catherine Apsley, daughter of Sir Peter Apsley and Catherine Fortrey, on 6 July 1704.3 He died on 16 September 1775 at age 90 at Cirencester, Gloucestershire, EnglandG.3 He was buried at Cirencester, Gloucestershire, EnglandG.3 His will was proven (by probate) on 30 October 1775.3

 Collins records that "till within a month of his death he constantly rode out two hours every morning, and drank his bottle of wine after dinner, and according to a well-known story, used, when advanced in life, to comment thus on the early retiremen tof his son (and successor in title) after dinner, 'Now we will enjoy ourselves since the old gentleman has gone to bed.3' "